LOEWE Foundation Craft Prize 2026 Winners Revealed

 Meet the Winner: Jongjin Park

-Among the 30 shortlisted works, LOEWE Foundation has announced South Korean ceramic artist Jongjin Park as the winner of the 2026 Craft Prize for Strata of Illusion.
+Among the 30 shortlisted works, LOEWE Foundation has announced South Korean ceramic artist Jongjin Park as the winner of the 2026 Craft Prize for Strata of Illusion, 2025.

 The resulting piece occupies a compelling space between sculpture and object, drawing connections across multiple craft traditions.
-While rooted in porcelain, its layered construction recalls bookbinding and its reliance on air and transformation lean towards aspects of glassblowing.
+Primarily rooted in porcelain, its layered paper construction echoes bookbinding, while its reliance on air to establish form recalls aspects of glassblowing.

 Special Mentions Announced